rajes95/deep_learning/README.md

-# deep_learning
+# Deep Learning
-Some Deep Learning Code Snippets
+A collection of notebooks which demonstrate various concepts in Deep Learning and Advanced Machine Learning.